First Amendment to the United States Constitution: Historical outlook

-Although the Court referred to the clear and present danger test in a few decisions following Thornhill, the bad tendency test was not explicitly overruled, and the clear and present danger test was not applied in several subsequent free speech cases involving incitement to violence.
-In 1940, Congress enacted the Smith Act, making it illegal to advocate "the propriety of overthrowing or destroying any government in the United States by force and violence".
-The statute provided law enforcement a tool to combat Communist leaders.
-Eugene Dennis was convicted in the Foley Square trial for attempting to organize a Communist Party.
+Following Thornhill v.
+Alabama (1940), the Court refrained from applying clear and present danger test in several free speech cases involving incitement to violence.
+In 1940, Congress enacted the Smith Act, making it illegal to advocate "the propriety of overthrowing or destroying any government in the United States by force and violence."
 In Dennis v.
-United States (1951), the Court upheld the Smith Act.
-Chief Justice Fred M. Vinson relied on Holmes' "clear and present danger" test as adapted by Learned Hand: "In each case [courts] must ask whether the gravity of the 'evil', discounted by its improbability, justifies such invasion of free speech as necessary to avoid the danger."
-Clearly, Vinson suggested, clear and present danger did not intimate "that before the Government may act, it must wait until the putsch is about to be executed, the plans have been laid and the signal is awaited."
-In a concurring opinion, Justice Felix Frankfurter proposed a "balancing test", which soon supplanted the "clear and present danger" test:

-The demands of free speech in a democratic society as well as the interest in national security are better served by candid and informed weighing of the competing interests, within the confines of the judicial process.
+United States (1951), the Court upheld the law.
+In a concurring opinion, Justice Felix Frankfurter proposed a "balancing test," which soon supplanted the "clear and present danger" test: "The demands of free speech in a democratic society as well as the interest in national security are better served by candid and informed weighing of the competing interests, within the confines of the judicial process."

-In Yates v.
-United States (1957), the Supreme Court limited the Smith Act prosecutions to "advocacy of action" rather than "advocacy in the realm of ideas".
-Advocacy of abstract doctrine remained protected while speech explicitly inciting the forcible overthrow of the government was punishable under the Smith Act.

-During the Vietnam War, the Court's position on public criticism of the government changed drastically.
-Though the Court upheld a law prohibiting the forgery, mutilation, or destruction of draft cards in United States v.
-O'Brien (1968), fearing that burning draft cards would interfere with the "smooth and efficient functioning" of the draft system,O'Brien, at 379 the next year, the court handed down its decision in Brandenburg v.
+During the Vietnam War, the Court's position on public criticism of the government changed drastically, as its reading of the First Amendment broadened further.
+In 1969, it handed down its decision in Brandenburg v.
 Ohio (1969), expressly overruling Whitney v.
 California.
 Brandenburg discarded the "clear and present danger" test introduced in Schenck and further eroded Dennis.
-Now the Supreme Court referred to the right to speak openly of violent action and revolution in broad terms:
+Now the Supreme Court referred to the right to speak openly of violent action and revolution in broad terms: "the constitutional guarantees of free speech and free press do not allow a State to forbid or proscribe advocacy of the use of force or law violation except where such advocacy is directed to inciting or producing imminent lawless action and is likely to incite or cause such action."

-In Cohen v.
-California (1971), the Court voted reversed the conviction of a man wearing a jacket reading "Fuck the Draft" in the corridors of a Los Angeles County courthouse.
-Justice John Marshall Harlan II wrote in the majority opinion that Cohen's jacket fell in the category of protected political speech despite the use of an expletive: "One man's vulgarity is another man's lyric."